 This paper compares the phoneme boundaries identified by a large number of different alignment systems, using different signal representations and Hidden Markov Model structures.
 The variability of the different boundaries is analysed statistically, with the boundaries grouped in terms of the broad phonetic classes of the respective phonemes.
-The mutual consistency between the boundaries from the various systems is analysed to identify which classes of

 The mutual consistency between the boundaries from the various systems is analysed to identify which classes of phoneme boundary can be identified reliably by an automatic labelling system, and which are ill-defined and ambiguous.
-The results presented here provide a starting point for future development of techniques for objective comparisons between the write and write and write the provide a starting point for future development of techniques for objective comparisons.